Sarah is a homemaker and stay-at-home mom who enjoys writing about motherhood, healthy living, finances, gardening, and all things homely.

 Of course, you could also have a regular burial with a graveside service.
 No matter which option you choose, the hospital memorial events and bereavement group should be available to you.

-Healing From A Miscarriage
+Healing From a Miscarriage

 Healing from a miscarriage is very different for everyone.
 You may want to try again for another baby right away, or you may not feel ready for quite some time.
 You may grieve very privately, or you may need to grieve publicly.
 For me, I wanted everyone to know that Jenni Grace existed.
 She was my child and she was loved and I am a mother who has lost her child.

 You may feel sad for a long time, or you may feel like you have moved on rather quickly.
 There is no wrong way to feel about this loss.
 You may want to participate in bereavement groups.
 The hospital will let you know when their group meets.
-You could also join your churches group if they have one.
+You could also join your church's group if they have one.
 You could make a memorial garden in your yard, or have a brick laid in his or her honor.

 Talk to your spouse and to friends or family who are supportive of your feelings.
 You may feel the need to avoid other pregnant women.
 You may feel jealous and that's okay.
 It helped me to remember many women have experienced this loss.
 Yes, they may still have their baby while yours is gone, but they may have faced years of infertility or had multiple prior miscarriages.
 That thought has helped me to remain positive and feel happy for others as I hold out hope that God will bless me with another healthy baby.

-Helping a Friend or Loved One
+How to Help a Friend or Loved One Recover From Miscarrage: Dos and Don'ts

 If you have a friend or loved one who is going through the pain of a miscarriage or stillbirth, it can be hard to know what to say or how to help them.